CSharper63/tb_iscs_lorawan/readme.md

 It has been supervised by Dr. Maxime Augier.

 > [!TIP]
 > [The full analysis report is available here](https://maxime.chantemargue.ch/assets/lorawan_security/report.pdf).
-It explains each step of each analysis and how to reproduce them if you wish.
+It explains steps of each analysis and how to reproduce them if you wish.

 ### Reminder
 - AES-ECB is used as KDF in most cases to derive keys.
 In one case, it is used as an encryption scheme for a block lower than 128 bits, so there is no security issue there.